GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

 FRANCESC: The Brian Dorsey.
 MARK: The Brian Dorsey, yes.
 We had a great chance to chat with him about Kubernetes.
 FRANCESC: Yup.
 So what do you think?
 Should we just start playing that interview then?
 MARK: That's a great idea.
 Let's play that interview right now.
-So we are joined today by one of our wonderful colleagues, Brian Dorsey, who is also a developer advocate for the Google Cloud Platform.
+So we are joined today by one of our wonderful colleagues, Brian Dorsey, who is also a developer advocate for the Google Cloud.
 We're gonna have a chat today about Kubernetes and Google Container Engine.
 How you doing today, Brian?
 BRIAN: Excellent.
 Thanks for having me in.
 MARK: Thank you very much.
 FRANCESC: Hey, Brian.
 MARK: Now, of course, the first question I have to ask before anything we go on is is it Kuber-neet-es or Kuber-net-es?
 I argue about this all the time.
 I think that's probably the most important thing that we discuss before anything else.
 BRIAN: Yeah, I think I'm gonna mangle this.
 I think I met a Greek gentleman who said it--the actual Greek word is pronounced something like Koov-er-net-es, but, you know, it's something that was birthed on the west coast of the United States, so we pretty much say Kubernetes.
 MARK: Wonderful.
 Okay, so before we go on any further, why don't you give us a brief background on yourself so people know who you are if, you know, you're not popular enough already.
 BRIAN: So hi.
 I'm Brian.
-I'm a developer advocate for Google Cloud Platform, and yeah, I've worked on a few different things, you know, Cloud storage, our Compute Engine virtual machines, and lately been doing a lot of work with Container Engine and Kubernetes.
+I'm a developer advocate for Google Cloud, and yeah, I've worked on a few different things, you know, Cloud storage, our Compute Engine virtual machines, and lately been doing a lot of work with Container Engine and Kubernetes.
 Also, I love Python and Go, so.
 FRANCESC: Ah, good.
 BRIAN: So that works, right?
 MARK: Wonderful.
 That works.
 That sounds good.
 Francesc loves the Go as well, as well we know.